Articles

 SDC basics and why AI helps

-FHIR SDC builds on Questionnaire and QuestionnaireResponse, adding conditional logic, UI hints, pre-filling, and structured extraction so complex forms can be implemented in a consistent way.
-Designing these forms is labor-intensive: implementers must define nested item structures, author FHIRPath expressions, configure prefill logic, and map responses into data models.
-Many workflows still start from paper forms, making manual digitization repetitive and error-prone, which motivates using AI to handle structure and layout while humans keep control of rules and validation.
+FHIR SDC builds on Questionnaire and QuestionnaireResponse, adding conditional logic, UI rendering rules, pre-filling, and structured extraction so complex forms can be implemented in a consistent way.
+Designing these forms is labor-intensive: implementers must define complex nested branched structure, author FHIRPath expressions, configure prefill logic, and map responses into other FHIR resources. .
+AI changes this by generating the basic FHIR Questionnaire from scratch, eliminating manual effort, reducing development time, and minimizing typing errors.

 From PDF to Questionnaire

 The session demonstrates converting the GAD‑7 anxiety screening PDF into a FHIR Questionnaire.
 A PDF is uploaded to the Aidbox Public Form Builder, OCR extracts text and layout, and an AI model proposes a Questionnaire structure that mirrors questions and answer options.
-The generated JSON is then validated, issues are corrected, and the Questionnaire is stored on a FHIR server and opened in a visual builder, where layout, widgets, and scoring (for example, total score via FHIRPath) are refined.
+The generated JSON is then validated, issues are corrected, and the Questionnaire is stored on a FHIR server and opened in the Form Builder, where layout, widgets, and scoring (for example, total score via FHIRPath) are refined.
 AI supplies a structured starting point instead of requiring a fully manual build.

 Multilingual questionnaires with AI